svenpet90/instagram/README.md

 * Automatic refreshing of API access tokens to keep them valid
 * Import multiple Instagram users feeds/posts
 * Uses official Instagram-API to access a users feed.
-* Provides commands to refresh access tokens/import feeds via cronjob/scheduler
+* Provides commands to refresh access tokens and to import feeds via cronjob/scheduler
 * Downloads the posts (images/videos).
-No API calls needed when displaying them.
-No performance impact.
+No API calls needed when displaying them = no frontend performance impact.
 * Display users feeds/posts in any way you like
 * Based on Extbase and Fluid